velinom/personalWebsite/README.md

-This is the code for my personal website which can be found at www.markvelino.com
+old personal website no longer in use